Salah856/AWS_WhitePapers_Summary/Automating PeopleSoft Environments in the AWS Cloud.md

 - query the complete state of such applications, and access many AWS features, such as IAM roles, security groups, load balancers, and AWS CloudFormation

+### Amazon RDS

+- Amazon RDS is a web service that simplifies the setup, operation, and scaling of a relational database in the AWS Cloud.

+- Amazon RDS provides cost-efficient, resizable capacity for an industry-standard relational database, and manages common database administration tasks